Santhi Mayadevi

-Santhi Mayadevi, also known as Santhi Priya is an Indian actress and lawyer who primarily works in Malayalam films.
+Santhi Mayadevi, also known as Santhi Priya, is an Indian actress and lawyer who primarily works in Malayalam films.

 Mayadevi debuted as an actress alongside Mammootty in Ganagandharvan (2019).
 She worked with director Jeethu Joseph for the films Drishyam 2 (2021) and Neru (2023), which she co-wrote.
 In 2023, she acted alongside Vijay in the film, Leo.

 Personal life

-Santhi Mayadevi born to Velayudhan Pillai and Radha Velayudhan Pillai in Nedumangad, Kerala, India.
-She holds a LLB from the Kerala Law Academy and is a practicing advocate.
+Santhi Mayadevi born to Velayudhan Pillai and Radha Velayudhan Pillai in Nedumangad, Trivandrum, Kerala, India.
+She holds a Bachelor of Laws from the Kerala Law Academy and is a practicing advocate.